-Following completion of our Phase 2b clinical trial, we intend to meet with the FDA to finalize the size and scope of the Phase 3 clinical trial program.
-Regulatory precedent indicates that two Phase 3 trials would need to be conducted.
+Following completion of our Phase 2b clinical trial, and a successful End-of-Phase 2 meeting with FDA, we received formal regulatory guidance which allowed us to finalize the size and scope of the Phase 3 clinical trial program as well as agreement on requirements for NDA filing in the U.S. We also received regulatory guidance from the European Medicines Agency confirming acceptability of our Phase 3 clinical trial protocol and the pathway forward to regulatory submission for marketing approval in the European Union if the Phase 3 clinical trial is successful.
 We plan to include international clinical trial sites for our Phase 3 clinical trial program to enhance overall enrollment and provide clinical data to support an approval pathway outside the U.S. in major pharmaceutical markets.